 Since cold medicine is taken as needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking J-TanD PD?

-Drinking alcohol can increase certain side effects of J-TanD PD.
+Drinking alcohol can increase certain side effects of brompheniramine and pseudoephedrine.

 Ask a doctor or pharmacist before using any other cold, allergy, or sleep medicine.
 Many combination medicines contain brompheniramine or pseudoephedrine.
-Taking certain products together can cause you to get too much of this medicine.
+Taking certain products together can cause you to get too much of J-TanD PD.

 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.